arabbitplays/Zettelkasten/🔴Fleeting/Microfacet Roughness BRDF.md

 - $D_\omega(\omega_m)$ ist the <mark style="background: #FFB86CA6;">distribution of visible normals</mark> - use to emulate the process of a ray intersecting a microfacet
 	- <mark style="background: #D2B3FFA6;">this is the PDF for the Throwbridge-Reitz distribution</mark>

+## Sampling the BRDF

+1. Given a viewing ray from direction $\omega_o$, a microfacet normal $\omega_m$ is sampled from the visible normal distribution $D_{\omega_o}(\omega_m)$.
+This step encapsulates the process of intersecting the viewing ray with the random microstructure.
+2. Reflection from the sampled microfacet is modeled using the law of specular reflection and the Fresnel equations, which yields the incident direction $\omega_i$ and a reflection coefficient that attenuates the light carried by the path.
+3. The scattered light is finally scaled by $G_1(\omega_i)$ to account for the effect of masking by other microfacets.

 ---

 Origin: